 - Working towards and implementing best practice methods that meet NAS Accreditation and ISO certification standards where applicable;

 - The preparation of equipment/materials/resources and the delivery of individual sessions;

-- To ensure the upkeep of the environment, therefore, maintaining low arousal levels;
+- To ensure the upkeep of the environment, therefore, maintaining low arousal levels where appropriate;

 - To follow processes addressing personal care needs according to Inspire’s Policy in relation to Personal and Intimate Care;